 Reese, an account executive with Momentum Worldwide, can connect students to jobs and internships in this sector of the industry.
 He aims to share key wins and learnings from his time in the professional world, as well as engaging with current students to continue to groom the next wave of emerging leaders.
 He aims to offer unique events and networking opportunities, whether on-campus or in one of the many metropolitan areas where high volumes of Syracuse students currently reside.

 While at Syracuse, he worked for IMG Sports, and interned at Steiner Sports Marketing and Under Armour, gaining invaluable sport industry knowledge and experience.

 Reese held numerous leadership positions while at Syracuse University, including Sport Management Club President and Charity Auction Co-Chair.
 Those positions are incredibly time consuming and he mastered them with ease while also carrying a full course load.
 As an upperclassman, he valued lending his wisdom to younger students coming through the SPM program.

 Learning Specialist, Baylor Athletics, Baylor University

 Robinson currently serves as a Learning Specialist at the Center for Student-Athlete Excellence at Baylor University.
-Prior to Baylor, she held similar roles at other Athletics Departments such as the Director of Learning Support at Texas A&M University, Learning Specialist and Academic Advisor at the University of Tennessee-Knoxville, and Leaning Specialist and Assistant Tutor Coordinator at LSU.
-She is an active member of the National Association for Academic and Student-Athlete Development Professionals for Athletics, and a College Reading and Leaning Association Level 3 certified instructor.
-As a published researcher, she is currently preparing for her final dissertation defense to earn a Ph.D. in Educational Leadership, Research, and Counseling.
+Prior to Baylor, she held similar roles as Director of Learning Support at Texas A&M University, Learning Specialist and Academic Advisor at the University of Tennessee-Knoxville, and Leaning Specialist and Assistant Tutor Coordinator at LSU.
+She is an active member in several committees in the National Association for Academic and Student-Athlete Development Professionals for Athletics, and a College Reading and Learning Association Level 3 certified instructor.

 Kate Ruben, ’15